 • helped plan for the needs of self-contained classrooms

-• conducted those well-over 150 trainings and presentations in a variety of subjects; for a variety of settings, and amidst a variety of schools’ administrative and staff ranks
+• conducted the aforementioned trainings and presentations for a variety of settings, and amidst a variety of schools administrative and staff ranks

 • successfully intervened in disputes between parents and schools (via both school meetings and at-home visits)

-• helped with building-wide, staff morale repair jobs in economically-challenged districts (Often this work had nothing to do with autism, but I was happy to show teachers that I was on their side by doing whatever I could to fix schedules, assignments etc. Let’s face it, many inclusion schools are underfunded, often to disastrous levels)
+• helped with building-wide, staff morale repair jobs in economically-challenged districts (Often this work had nothing to do with autism.
+Let’s face it: many inclusion schools are underfunded, often to disastrous levels)

 • utilized art therapy in my one-on-one sessions